Gen's Beet-Potato Salad

 1. Put water in a steamer.
 Once water is hot, steam the beets, potatoes, and carrot in skin for 35 minutes (or until tender when inserted with a fork), remove carrots at a 20 minute mark as it takes less time to cook.
 Turn off the heat, take the lid off and set aside to cool.

 2. Combine salad dressing ingredients and put aside.

 3. Once cooled down, peel beets (you can also peel the potatoes but I don't), cut the beets, potatoes and carrot into small cubes.

 4. In a medium salad bowl, combine the onions, fresh beans and the steamed veggies.
 Add the dressing and mix well (the beets will colour everything magenta).
 Season with salt and pepper, to taste.
-Add the basil and green onions.
+Add the basil.
 Serve and enjoy.

 Pairs Well With